doseofted/prim-rpc/README.md

 Some important rules and notes:

-- Contributions made to a project will be made available under the [license of that project](#license) and may be changed in the future.
+- Contributions made to a project will be made available under the [license of that project](#license).
+  - License may be changed in the future (e.g. an unlicensed project becomes open source).
+  - If license changes, you may fork the repository at that time.
 - All projects in this repository follow [semantic versioning](https://semver.org/).
 - Every completed pull request should have an [associated changeset](https://github.com/changesets/changesets/blob/main/docs/adding-a-changeset.md).